bcw222/chromium-website/docs/AUTHORING.md

 [Google Cloud Storage](cloud.google.com/storage) bucket, indexed by SHA-1 checksums that are committed into this repo.
-Run [//scripts/upload_lobs.py](../scripts/upload_lobs.py) to upload things (you must be a contributor be able to run this script).
+Run [//scripts/upload_lobs.py](../scripts/upload_lobs.py) to upload things (you must be a contributor to be able to run this script).

 ## Front matter